istio/istio/CONTRIBUTING.md

 git checkout b03aa0 -- local-test-utils
 ```

-The file is gitignored, so feel free to keep it around in your local copy
+The file is gitignored, so feel free to keep it around in your local copy of the repo.

 ## Build